What Is MOA in Shooting? Minute of Angle Formula and Calculator

 Minute of angle (MOA) is an angular measurement that represents 1/60th of a degree and refers to the accuracy of a rifle distributing groups of bullet hits on a given target.
 The minute of angle formula can be used to improve shooting accuracy if you know how it's intended to work - essentially, one MOA represents 1-inch per 100 meters meaning that as a result of gravity, a bullet will drop or spread 1-inch for every 100 meters it travels before hitting the target.
 In comparison, if you shot at a target point-blank, there would be virtually no spread at all.
 In order to maintain shooting accuracy for long-range distances, the minute of angle formula is used to calculate the correct setting for your scope.

 How to Calculate MOA to Improve Shooting Accuracy

-This calculation may seem simple initially – a 1-inch spread per 100 meters – but it gets a little more complicated than that, which is why we've added this handy minute of angle calculator.
+Minute of angle calculations may seem simple initially - a 1-inch spread per 100 meters - but it gets a little more complicated than that, which is why we've added this handy inches to MOA calculator.